On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on caterpillars

-\item For every $i < j$, the vertices in $V_i^\ell$ are represented by the point $i$, and the vertices in $V_i^r$ are represented by the point $i+1$.
-All the leaves of vertices of $P$ from $v_j$ on are represented by intervals of size $1$ (with one side open and one closed, as explained above).

-We note that a left son of a vertex $v_i$ for $i < j$ is adjacent to $v_i$, $v_{i-1}$ and its right sons (if $v_{i-1}$ exists), as well as maybe some vertices of $P$ from $v_j$ on and some of their sons.
+\item For every integer \newsuggestion{}{$i \in \{0, \dots,j-1\}$}, the vertices in $V_i^\ell$ are represented by the point $i$, and the vertices in $V_i^r$ are represented by the point $i+1$.
+All the leaves of vertices of $P$ from $v_j$ on are represented by intervals of size $1$ (with one side open and one closed, as explained above). \end{itemize} \newsuggestion{We note}{Observe} that a left son of a vertex $v_i$ for $i < j$ is adjacent to $v_i$, $v_{i-1}$ and its right sons (if $v_{i-1}$ exists), as well as maybe some vertices of $P$ from $v_j$ on and some of their sons.
 Similarly, a right son of a vertex $v_i$ for $i < j$ is adjacent to $v_i$, $v_{i+1}$ and its left sons (if $i<j-1$), as well as maybe some vertices of $P$ from $v_j$ on and some of their sons.
-Lastly a vertex $v_i$ is adjacent to its sons, $v_{i-1}$ and its right sons if they exist, and $v_{i+1}$ and its left sons, as well as maybe some vertices of $P$ from $v_j$ on and some of their sons.
+Finally, a vertex $v_i$ is adjacent to its sons, $v_{i-1}$ and its right sons if they exist, and $v_{i+1}$ and its left sons, as well as maybe some vertices of $P$ from $v_j$ on and some of their sons.

-Let $S_j$ be the set of vertices containing every $v_i$ for $i+1 < j$ , every son of $v_i$ for $i+1 < j$, and every left son of $v_{j-1}$ (if it exists).
-Let us denote $T_j$ to the set of vertices containing every $v_i$ for $i > j$ and all of their sons.
-Note that $v_j$, $v_{j-1}$ (if it exists) as well as the sons of $v_j$ and the right sons of $v_{j-1}$ are not in $S_j$ nor in $T_j$.
+Let $S_j$ be the set of vertices containing every $v_i$ \newsuggestion{for $i+1 < j$, every son of $v_i$ for $i+1 < j$,}{and their sons for $i < j-1$,} and every left son of $v_{j-1}$ (if it exists).
+Let us denote by $T_j$ the set of vertices containing every $v_i$ for $i > j$ and all \newsuggestion{ of}{} their sons.
+Notice that $v_j$, $v_{j-1}$ (if it exists) as well as the sons of $v_j$ and the right sons of $v_{j-1}$ are not in $S_j$ nor in $T_j$.

-We will call \emph{unimportant edges} to all of the edges between a vertex of $S_j$ and a vertex of $T_j$.
+The edges between a vertex of $S_j$ and a vertex of $T_j$ are called \emph{unimportant edges}.
 The other edges are \emph{important edges}.
 We will not count the unimportant edges, but we will show that the number of important edges never increases, and also that there are no unimportant edges in the end.
 Note that the set of important edges changes when $j$ augments.
-Let us denote $I_j$ to the number of important edges for step $j$.
+Let us denote $I_j$ the number of important edges for step $j$.